Since 2020, a number of forward-looking changes have been made to the Ralph Connor building:

 A workshop to consider and further develop the preliminary building plan options for RCMUC – particularly, Gordon Hall – was held on February 23, 2020 after Worship and Lunch.
 Here are the documents referenced at this meeting.

 Click here for the Ralph Connor Memorial United Church Mission Statement

-Click here for the Consultation Report – detailing the 2019 survey results and the process thus far.
+Click here for the Consultation Report – detailing the 2019 survey results and the process to that point, and a follow-up report after the February 2020 workshop.

 Click here for the Option Concept Plans – as developed in 2018 by Transept Architects.